firstdraft/guides/crud-with-ruby.md

     :text
     :time

 If you execute this command, you'll see that Rails has written two files for you.
-In class, we wrote most of these files by hand, but this shortcut does a lot of work on our behalf:
+We could write these files by hand, but since they are pretty formulaic, the shortcut can do the work for us:

- - It created a Ruby class for us in `app/models` named `Instructor`, and made it inherit database-related superpowers from `ActiveRecord::Base`.
+ - It creates a Ruby class for us in `app/models` named `Instructor`, and made it inherit database-related superpowers from `ActiveRecord::Base`.
- - It created a migration for us in `db/migrate`, and added instructions to it to create a table called `instructors`, with the columns/datatypes that we specified after the model's name.
+ - It creates a migration for us in `db/migrate`, and added instructions to it to create a table called `instructors`, with the columns/datatypes that we specified after the model's name.

 Go open up the migration file in Atom and make sure it looks good.
 You have this one chance to correct any errors or omissions; once you execute it, this file will never be run again.